olegario96/pyusuggest/README.md

 ## Introduction

-This package implements a simple class to integrate with amazing [Ubersuggest tool](https://neilpatel.com/ubersuggest/).
+This package implements a simple class to integrate with amazing [Ubersuggest tool](https://neilpatel.com/ ubersuggest/).
+But what is the UBersuggest tool anyway?
+It's a powerfull engine that can give statistics about keywords choosed by the user, taking as params the locale and the target of the search (i.e. web, YouTube, images).
+Unfortanelly, this tool doesn't have a native API, so I decide to contribute.
+Home made

 ## Index
 * [Installation](#installation)